kristopolous/skype-search/README.md

   * copy this file into the API directory *~ OR ~*
   * hard-link from your home-directory to the api directory.

+## Hacks

+A map of skype-names to human-readable names is created in nameMap.
+This is a two-way map.
+That's to say that both

+    { 'username': 'real name'}
+    { 'real name': 'username' }

+Exist.
+This is nice if skype screws up and starts giving you a username and you don't know who that person is.
+(You can also figure this out through the skype search feature in the client.)

 ## Miscellaneous Information